dmitry-markin/dotgain/README.md

 dotgain --convert DOTUSDT --begin 2022-01-01 --end 2023-01-01 -o output.csv subscan_report.csv
 ```

-See `dotgain -h` for the usage description.
+See `dotgain -h` for the complete usage description.

 Note that all date & time data is expected to be in UTC.